 Raphael Lichtnecker: I got my Master´s degree in Pharmaceutical Bioprocess Engineering at Technical University Munich.
 Afterwards I started as Business Development Manager at ViscoTec where I am responsible for the technology transfer of the progressive cavity pump to the bioprinting sector.
 I´m in this position for four years now.
-Raphael Lichtnecker will be sharing his experiences at our virtual event 3D Bioprinting Cancer.
+Raphael Lichtnecker will be sharing his experiences at our virtual event 3D Printing and Bioprinting Bones.

 Jenny: When was the first encounter you had with 3D printing?